gerardbosch/resume/README.md

 installed + LaTeX Workshop extension.
 This image is the same used by the CI pipeline to deploy the PDF.

-You can open the project in VSCode, connect to the remote container and build the PDF within there. **Note**: Make sure to select the `lualatex` recipe to build.
+You can open the project in VSCode, connect to the remote container and build the PDF within there. **Note**: Make sure to select the `latexmkrc` recipe to build.

 ## Option C: Overleaf online

 If you need to quickly get a managed environment to edit LaTeX documents, go for <https://overleaf.com>.
-It provides an online editor with a TeX Live full installation and you can build the PDFs from there.
+It provides an online editor with a TeX Live full installation, and you can build the PDFs from there.
 Keep an eye on the options as this document needs to be built with LuaLaTeX.

 The sad part is that (at the time of writing) the integration with Git is for paid plans only.